nephh/javascript-quiz/README.md

 ## Quiz Instructions

-You have 1 minute to answer all four JavaScript question!
+You have 1 minute to answer all four JavaScript questions!
 Answer wrong and 5 seconds will be removed from your time!
 Save you initials and score at the end to the leaderboard!

 ## Usage